Antinous: Death

 In late September or early October 130, Hadrian and his entourage, among them Antinous, assembled at Heliopolis to set sail upstream as part of a flotilla along the River Nile.
 The retinue included officials, the Prefect, army and naval commanders, as well as literary and scholarly figures.
 Possibly also joining them was Lucius Ceionius Commodus, a young aristocrat whom Antinous might have deemed a rival to Hadrian's affections.
 On their journey up the Nile, they stopped at Hermopolis Magna, the primary shrine to the god Thoth.
 It was shortly after this, in October 130 – around the time of the festival of Osiris – that Antinous fell into the river and died, probably from drowning.
 Hadrian publicly announced his death, with gossip soon spreading throughout the Empire that Antinous had been intentionally killed.
-The nature of Antinous's death remains a mystery to this day; however, various hypotheses have been put forward.
+The nature of Antinous's death remains a mystery to this day; however, various speculations have been put forward: